ilcato/homebridge-ifttt/README.md

 # Configuration
 Remember to configure the plugin in config.json in your home directory inside the .homebridge directory.
-Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-ifttt/blob/master/config.json) You need to put the IFTTT Maker channel key in the configuration file and define a set of Buttons.
-Every button, once press with an Homekit app or via Siri, will generate an IFTTT trigger on the Maker channel.
+--Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-ifttt/blob/master/config.json).
+--You need to put the IFTTT Maker channel key in the configuration file and define a set of Buttons.
+--Every button, once pressed with an Homekit app or via Siri, will generate an IFTTT trigger on the Maker channel.